 Decisions on regradings will be taken by a faculty panel or an equivalent level panel in Professional Services.
 The composition of the panel will be determined at faculty or professional services level.
-Whether a case has been instigated by the post-holder or the line manager, an initial decision on the case will be made at a departmental level, by the Departmental Review Panel or a group with an equivalently representative membership; feedback can therefore be given on both whether it is apparent that the role has grown and whether there is a business case for the extra duties and responsibilities within the role on an ongoing basis – shorter term extra duties and responsibilities may be rewarded by other means, for example a special responsibility allowance (Payment for additional responsibilities).
+Whether a case has been instigated by the post-holder or the line manager, an initial decision on the case will be made at a departmental level, by the Departmental Review Panel or a group with an equivalently representative membership.
+The panels will discuss and determine whether the role is operating at a higher grade in line with business need, and if so on a permanent basis or temporary basis – shorter term extra duties and responsibilities may be rewarded by other means, for example a special responsibility allowance (Payment for additional responsibilities).

 [Note: (1b) Case presented to manager (who is deemed to be representing Dept. interests) to include; agreed revised ATJ with evidence including priorities for the role.
 (2b) Consider evidence presented, also the impact on other people or activities (e.g. affect on others doing same/similar role).
 At this point the agreed ATJ will be job matched in line with normal University procedure (incl.
 HR input).
 (3b) Discussion including positive feedback about achievements, potential and development options in addition to business priorities (detail of key points in the decision making process and evidence to be used as basis of discussion).
 (4b) Appeal should be submitted (to HR) in writing with reasons and evidence including agreed revised ATJ.
 (5b) Evaluate job based upon agreed job description or in the absence of an agreed job description , evaluate the job through discussion with the manager and staff member of the role requirements.
 Usually 2 or 4 people will be involved in the job evaluation.
 (6b) Decision-making process subject to different needs of the Faculties and Professional Services, but will include HR job grading the updated ATJ and FEB (or designated alternative group) discussing the submission, job matched ATJ and supporting evidence.]